Aptomi/concourse-consul-singlekey-resource/README.md

 # Concourse Hashicorp Consul Resource
-[Concourse CI](http://concourse.ci) resource for watching and reacting to changes of a single key in Hashicorp [Consul](https://www.consul.io/).
+[Concourse CI](http://concourse.ci) resource for watching changes of a single key in Hashicorp [Consul](https://www.consul.io/).

-A typical use case for this would be:
+A typical use case for fetching new values would be:
 * create a resource instance that watches value of a given key in Consul
 * when the value changes, generate a new resource version and run it through the pipeline
 * retrieved key value is available to Concourse tasks

+This resource also supports writing values to Consul.

 Docker image: https://hub.docker.com/r/aptomi/concourse-consul-singlekey-resource